Roundup Speculative

 GTA 6 Is Connected to Red Dead Redemption

 This one keeps coming back.
 The idea: the GTA universe and the Red Dead Redemption universe are the same universe, just at different points in time.
-Players have spotted connections — a minor RDR2 character mentions a town that sounds like a GTA location, surname overlaps, etc.
+Players have spotted connections, including a minor RDR2 character mentioning a town that sounds like a GTA location, plus surname overlaps.

-The reality?
-Rockstar has always maintained that the two series exist in separate universes.
+The reality: Rockstar has always maintained that the two series exist in separate universes.
 Dan Houser said it explicitly.
-But the community refuses to believe it, and every coincidence gets treated as proof.
-The dedication is honestly admirable.
+The community refuses to believe it anyway, and every coincidence gets treated as proof.

 Trevor Will Appear

-Trevor Phillips, GTA V’s most unhinged character, showing up in GTA 6?
-The problem: GTA 6 is in the HD Universe 2 (post-GTA V), and Rockstar has suggested that characters from the previous universe won’t appear directly.
-But fans cling to the hope of a cameo, a reference, a wink.
+Trevor Phillips showing up in GTA 6?
+The problem: GTA 6 is set in the HD Universe 2 (post-GTA V), and Rockstar has suggested that characters from the previous universe won’t appear directly.
+Fans cling to the hope of a cameo, a reference, a wink.

-An easter egg with Trevor’s voice on a talk radio show?
-Now that’s actually plausible.
+An easter egg with Trevor’s voice on a talk radio show, though, is actually plausible.
 And it would be perfect.

 The Entire Game Is a Simulation in the GTA-verse

 Yes, someone seriously theorized that GTA 6 could reveal that the entire GTA universe is a computer simulation.
-Sort of like The Matrix reveal applied to a video game.
+A Matrix reveal, applied to a video game.

 No.

-(Though I’ll admit the 3,000-word Reddit thread arguing this case was entertaining to read.)
+(The 3,000-word Reddit thread arguing this case was entertaining to read, at least.)

 A Secret Post-Apocalyptic Survival Mode

-My personal favorite.
-The theory claims that a hidden mode unlocks after you beat the story.
-A cataclysmic hurricane destroys Vice City, and the game transforms into a post-apocalyptic survival experience in the ruins.
-Crafting, zombies (yes, zombies), the whole package.
+Personal favorite from the depths of the forum rabbit hole.
+The theory claims that a hidden mode unlocks after you beat the story: a cataclysmic hurricane destroys Vice City, and the game transforms into a post-apocalyptic survival experience in the ruins.
+Crafting, zombies, the whole package.

 It’s absurd.
-But imagine for a second that it’s real.
+But picture it for a second.
 The internet would spontaneously combust.

 Ambrosia, an iconic nightclub in GTA 6's Vice City